awsdocs/aws-control-tower-guide/doc_source/drift.md

 ```

 ### Resolution<a name="drift-account-removed-resolution"></a>

-When this type of drift occurs, AWS Control Tower receives a notification and makes an automatic update\.
-If the deleted account continues to be displayed, you can resolve the drift by repairing your landing zone\.
-You also can resolve the drift by updating the account in Account Factory, and adding the account to another registered OU from the Account Factory update wizard\.
++ When this type of drift occurs in a member account, you can resolve the drift by updating the account in Account Factory\.
+For example, you can add the account to another registered OU from the Account Factory update wizard\.
 For more information, see [Updating and Moving Account Factory Accounts with AWS Service Catalog](account-factory.md#updating-account-factory-accounts)\.
++ If a shared account is removed from a Foundational OU, you must resolve the drift by repairing your landing zone\.
+Until this drift is resolved, you will not be able to use the AWS Control Tower console\.

-For more information about resolving drift for accounts and OUs, see [Manage resources outside of AWS Control Tower](external-resources.md)\.
++ For more information about resolving drift for accounts and OUs, see [Manage resources outside of AWS Control Tower](external-resources.md)\.

 **Note**
 In AWS Service Catalog, the Account Factory provisioned product that represents the account is not updated to remove the account\.
 Instead, the provisioned product is displayed as `TAINTED` and in an error state\.
 To clean up, go to the AWS Service Catalog, choose the provisioned product, and then choose **Terminate**\.